La canzone nostra

-"La canzone nostra" is a song by Italian record producer Mace, with featured vocals by Italian recording artists Blanco and Salmo.
-It was released by Island Records on 8 January 2021 as the second single from Mace's first album Obe.
+"La canzone nostra" is a song by Italian record producer Mace, Italian singer-songwriter Blanco and Italian rapper Salmo.
+It was released through Island on 8 January 2021 as the second single from Mace's debut studio album OBE.

 The song peaked at number 1 on the FIMI single chart for seven weeks and ranked fifth in the 2021 year-end single chart.
 "La canzone nostra" was certified sextuple platinum in Italy.

 Music video

 The music video for "La canzone nostra", directed by YouNuts!, was released on 11 January 2022 via Mace's YouTube channel.
 As of 10 February 2022, the video has over 40 million views on YouTube.